ibm-cloud-docs/ContinuousDelivery/dev_use_toolchains.md

 # Developing with toolchains
 {: #dev_with_toolchains}

-Adopt a DevOps approach by using open toolchains in IBM Bluemix.
+Adopt a DevOps approach by using open toolchains in {{site.data.keyword.Bluemix_notm}}.
 Toolchains automate the development, deployment, and operations tasks.
-Toolchains are available on Bluemix Public and Dedicated.
+Toolchains are available on {{site.data.keyword.Bluemix_notm}} Public and Dedicated.
 You can use a template as a starting point to create a toolchain or you can create a custom toolchain.

 To learn more, see [Toolchains](/docs/services/ContinuousDelivery/toolchains_about.html#toolchains_about).